CivicActions/ssp-toolkit/docs/controls/PL.md

 #### CivicActions Responsibility

-The SSP is reviewed at least annually by the Product Owner and CivicActions Operations in collaboration with CivicActions Security.
+The SSP is reviewed at least annually by the System Owner and CivicActions Operations in collaboration with CivicActions Security.